Battle for Tripoli gives chance to IS

 Then in January he launched an operation to “purge the south of terrorist and criminal groups” before setting his sights on Tripoli.

-And over the past week IS has carried out two deadly assaults targeting Haftar’s forces -- on a training camp in the southern city of Sebha on May 4 that left nine dead and an attack on Thursday in Ghodwa, also in the south, that killed two civilians.
+And over the past week IS has carried out two deadly assaults targeting Haftar´s forces — on a training camp in the southern city of Sebha on May 4 that left nine dead and an attack Thursday in Ghodwa, also in the south, that killed two civilians.

 Jihadist groups such as IS have fed on this chaos to grow, and divisions that persist as reflected by the battle for Tripoli only serve to bolster them, analysts say.